brevzin/cpp_proposals/2121_do_not_return/do-not-return.md

 uninhabited type.
 You can't have an object of type `void` (yet?), but functions which return `void` do, in fact, return.
 We could introduce a new type that actually has zero possible values, which would indicate that a function can never return.
-For the sake of discussion, let's call this type `std::never`.
+For the sake of discussion, let's call this type `true void`.
+Actually, that's a bit much.
+Let's call it `std::never`.

 We could then change the declaration of functions like `std::abort()`: